People's Liberation Army at the 1989 Tiananmen Square protests and massacre: After the Night of June 4

 After the events of the massacre, thousands of PLA soldiers congregated in Beijing where infighting between the various units reportedly occurred.
 Popular opinion of the massacre suggests that the 27th field army was to blame for the worst crimes against the civilians and students of Beijing during the night of the massacre, and was deemed the most loyal to Deng Xiaoping.
 Therefore, rumours existed stating that this unit clashed with soldiers from the 16th army because, as some would suggest, it openly opposed the treatment of the students.
 On June 6, 1989, two days after the square was cleared, the 27th field army kept their tanks and weapons pointed at the borders of Beijing against potential threats to the CCP, as well as on the suspected disloyal troops.
 A unit of 400 men was kept under constant watch and had guns pointed towards them from the 27th field army to avoid any disloyal action.

 On the campus of Beijing's National Defence University, a poster was put up condemning the CCP's role in the suppression of the students on June 4.
 It is suspected that it was put up by soldiers.

 Casualties

-The Chinese government has not disclosed the specific number of casualties sustained by the military during the enforcement of martial law.
-State-run media has reported that "tens" of soldiers, armed police and Beijing municipal police were killed and over 6,000 injured.
-According to a later study by Wu Renhua, who participated in the protests, only 15 fatalities among soldiers and armed police could be verified.
-Over half of these deaths were not directly caused by demonstrators: